New York Liberty’s Breanna Stewart fouled on this attempt but...

 “I think we’ve shaken it off,” Stewart said.
 “Like, it’s one game.
 We know this is a series, and we have another amazing crowd coming on Sunday to help us get back in the right direction in the win column.”

-They’re still clinging to the hope of putting a “3” in the win column and emerging with the 28-year-old franchise’s first championship.
+The Liberty are still clinging to the hope of putting a “3” in the win column and emerging with the 28-year-old franchise’s first championship.

 “Obviously, don’t panic,” coach Sandy Brondello said.
 “That’s the big thing.”

-No WNBA team has ever climbed out of a 0-2 hole to survive in a best-of-five.
-So the Liberty can’t afford to have a hangover.
+No WNBA team has ever climbed out of a 0-2 hole to survive in a best-of-five, so the Liberty can’t afford to have a hangover.
 Sabrina Ionescu said she isn’t worried, that they have “responded really well all year.”

 “It’s on to the next,” Ionescu said.
 “You can’t really dwell on the last one.”